yiisoft/validator/docs/guide/result.md

 ### Errors

 Most of the time telling only the status of validation is not enough.
-There are multiple methods to get detailed errors list with their data from result.
-The difference between them is in the grouping, filtering and representation of every error.
-Choose one to fit your needs depending on a situation.
+There are multiple methods to get detailed errors list with their data from the result.
+The difference between them is in the grouping, filtering, and representation of every error.
+Choose one to fit your needs depending on the situation.

 #### Flat list of error messages

-One of the simplest cases is getting the flat list of all error messages.
+One of the simplest cases is getting a flat list of all error messages.
 Use the following `Result` API call:

 ```php
 use Yiisoft\Validator\Result;